TheSearcher/productAPI/README.md

 ## Migration of Data

-Its important to migrate and seed data.
+It's important to migrate and seed data.

 The two commands to migrate data are

     php artisan migrate

     php artisan db:seed

+Depending on the environment setup on your local machine, it might be easier to run the above commands from within your docker container. i.e

+ssh in to the container with this command substitute the name "productapi_laravel.test_1" for the name of your container":

+    docker exec -it productapi_laravel.test_1  bash